-The syndrome is named after Scombridae family of fish, which includes mackerels, tunas and bonitos, because early descriptions of the illness noted an association with those species; however, the Centers for Disease Control and Prevention (CDC) have identified other, nonscombroid vectors, such as mahi-mahi and amberjack.
+The syndrome is named after the Scombridae family of fish, which includes mackerels, tunas, and bonitos because early descriptions of the illness noted an association with those species; however, the Centers for Disease Control and Prevention (CDC) have identified other, non-scombroid vectors, such as mahi-mahi and amberjack.
 Scombroid syndrome can result from inappropriate handling of fish during storage or processing.
 Cooking the food does not prevent illness, because histamine is not destroyed at normal cooking temperatures.

 Scombroid or fish poisoning in pregnancy

-As of 2019 there was no published report on fish posioning and pregnancy in the literature.
+As of 2019, there was no published report on fish poisoning and pregnancy in the literature.

 Symptoms of scombroid poisoning